 ) runs.

-Commit the changes to your project and push to the remote repository to run the script.
+Commit the changes to your project and then push your project to GitHub.

-Click the SUCCESS label to view the details of the deployment.
+You can click into the build to view the step-by-step details of the deployment.

 Conclusion